Differentiation

 Problem

-Differentiating cells is technically challenging often requiring highly trained scientists to execute complicated workflows.
-Needing to exercise fine motor control when conducting reagent and media exchanges to ensure the right velocity and fluid distribution across multiple cell culture vessels.
-Cumulatively these actions. amongst other things, help minimise aberrant differentiation.
+Differentiating cells is technically challenging often requiring highly trained scientists to execute complicated workflows while ensuring precise fluid velocity and homogenous fluid distribution across multiple cell culture vessels to prevent aberrant differentiation.

 - Environmental Variability - Every condition, from whether or not you have air conditioning in your lab, to the effects of thermally cycling your reagents can affect the performance of your differentiation protocol.